science-automation/ETL-Synthea-Python/python_etl/README.md

-# Python-based ETL of SynPUF data to CDMv5-compatible CSV files
+# Python-based ETL of Synthea data to CDMv5 or CSMv6 compatible CSV files

-This is an implementation of the Synthea Extract-Transform-Load (ETL) specification designed to generate a set of CDMv5-compatible CSV files that can then be bulk-loaded into your RDBMS of choice.
+This is an implementation of the Synthea Extract-Transform-Load (ETL) specification designed to generate a set of CDMv5 or CDMv6 compatible CSV files that can then be bulk-loaded into your RDBMS of choice.

 It is designed to be massively scalable but still run on a user's workstation or laptop

 We follow a similar mapping stratedgy as Synthea-ETL.

-We implemented the drug era and condition era sql scripts into python.
-There are limits what can be done when running a sql query against a postgres database.
+We implemented the drug era and condition era sql scripts into multi threaded python.
+There are limits what can be done when running a single sql query against a postgres database.

 ## Overview of Steps